EmanueleFrancazi/IGB-and-Normalization/README.md

 - **`ViT/`**
   - This subfolder contains an adaptation of the [ViT-pytorch repository](https://github.com/jeonsworld/ViT-pytorch), which is a PyTorch reimplementation of Google's [Vision Transformer (ViT) repository](https://github.com/google-research/vision_transformer).
 This serves as an example of how the code for a specific project can be re-adapted to investigate IGB.

+**Note:** This version of the repository does not use the `apex` package.
+If you wish to integrate `apex` for mixed-precision training or distributed training, follow these steps:

+1. Search for code blocks marked with `#avoid apex`.
+2. Uncomment the code within those blocks to enable `apex` functionality.
+3. Comment out the alternative code blocks immediately following them, which are designed to work without `apex`.

+By doing this, you can switch back to using `apex` in the relevant sections of the code.

 ### `utils/`

 This folder contains essential functions and utilities required to integrate and perform experiments on IGB (Initial Guessing Bias).
 The key script within this folder is `IGB_utils.py`, which includes all the methods necessary for conducting experiments related to IGB.
 These utilities must be imported into the codes within the `RunsCode` folder to facilitate the experiments and analyses.
 For more details on how to properly integrate and use these utilities, refer to the [Study of the Learning Dynamics](#2-study-of-the-learning-dynamics) section.